MEET THE TEAM BEHIND THE SANCTUARY

 Rachel won a 'person of exceptional ability' Green Card to work in the US and now lives in San Francisco with her husband and three children.

 Co-founder of Girls Action Foundation, Co-author of Girl Positive, Co-founder of Metalab

 Tatiana has 20 years of experience leading and scaling systems innovations, creating strategic learning communities and movement building.
-Co-founder of Girls Action Foundation and co-author of Girl Positive (Random House 2016), she has worked to reframe the narrative around gender equality and to advance the leadership and empowerment of girls and women.
+Co-founder of Girls Action Foundation and co-author of Girl Positive (Random House 2016), she has worked to reframe the narrative around gender equality and to advance the leadership and social justice of girls and women.

 Tatiana is an Ashoka Fellow, recognized as one of Canada’s Top 100 Most Powerful Women (Women’s Executive Network), the recipient of the McGill Alumni James G Wright Award and the Champion of Lifelong Learning by the Quebec Association of Lifelong Learning.
 She has served on numerous boards and advisory committees including The UN Commission on the Status of Women, The Carold Institute, Food Secure Canada, Exeko, and Actua among others.

 A mother of 2 kids and living in Montreal, she holds a Bachelor of Arts in Women Studies and MBA from McGill University.